zbtaylor/crypto-challenges/notes/encoding.md

 Encoding a character string converts it to a byte string.

-There are multiple encodings through which a character string can be converted to a byte string.
+There are multiple encodings through which a character string can be converted to a byte string; like ASCII or UTF-8.

-For example, ASCII or UTF-8.
+## Example

     'I am a string'.encode('ASCII')